The Human Truth Foundation

 q=199.

-The Philippines does relatively well in ensuring human rights and freedom, compared to many other countries.
-The Philippines comes in the best 20 for its success in fighting anti-semitic prejudice19 (one of the best in Asia) and in speed of uptake of HR treaties20 (the lowest in Asia).
-It does better than average in terms of its nominal commitment to Human Rights21 and in LGBT equality22.
-But, there's bad news too.
-The Philippines does worse than average in terms of commentary in Human Rights Watch reports23 (still good for Asia), opposing gender inequality24, supporting personal, civil & economic freedoms25, freethought26 (still low for Asia) and in supporting press freedom27.
-And finally, it falls into the worst 20 in the rate of gender bias (from 7 indicators)28.
-Human Rights Watch states starkly that "President Rodrigo Duterte has plunged the Philippines into its worst human rights crisis since the dictatorship of Ferdinand Marcos in the 1970s and 1980s"29.
+The Philippines is generally poor at ensuring human rights and freedom compared to the rest of the world.
+The Philippines comes in the best 20 in terms of its success in fighting anti-semitic prejudice20 (amongst the best in Asia).
+It does better than average in terms of its nominal commitment to Human Rights21, LGBT equality22 and in its average Freedom in the World rating.
+The Philippines still has work to do.
+The Philippines does worse than average for commentary in Human Rights Watch reports23 (still high for Asia), opposing gender inequality24, supporting personal, civil & economic freedoms25, freethought26 (still low for Asia), supporting press freedom27 (still high for Asia) and in eliminating modern slavery28.
+And finally, it falls into the worst 20 in the rate of gender bias (from 7 indicators)29.
+Human Rights Watch states starkly that "President Rodrigo Duterte has plunged the Philippines into its worst human rights crisis since the dictatorship of Ferdinand Marcos in the 1970s and 1980s"30.

 For tables, charts and commentary, see: